decipher3114/WSAUtils/README.md

 No need to install adb separately.

 # Setup
-Run configure.bat for initial setup.< /br>
+Run configure.bat for initial setup.<br />
-This is one time only.< /br>
+This is one time only.<br />
 To reconfigure, Run configure.bat script again.

 # Install.bat